chainapsis/keplr-wallet/docs/docs/multi-ecosystem-support/starknet.md

 ### Requesting a Starknet Signature

-To request a Starknet signature, use the `window.keplr.signStarknetTx` method.
+To request a Starknet signature, use the `keplr.signStarknetTx` method.
 This method returns a promise that resolves to an object containing the signed transactions and signer details.

 ```typescript
 signStarknetTx(